˙TR?

 Although taken aback by his blunt admission, she was still fuming - she still wanted to do her duty and shame him as much as publicly possible, but something held her back.

-"When we first talked I thought you could help me," Betos began tentatively.
+"After talking the other night I thought you could help me," Betos began tentatively.

 “Yes, renounce, you Taj” she muttered under her breath.